olafkfreund/K8s-fluxcd/README.md

 Set privileged, hostIPC, hostNetwork and hostPID to false and commit the change to git.
 From this moment on, team1 will not be able to run containers with an elevated security context under the default service account.

-If a team member adds a privileged container definition in the `org/dev-team1` repository, Kubernetes will deny it:
+If a team member adds a privileged container definition in the `org/dev-team1` or the `org/dev-team1` repository, Kubernetes will deny it:

 ```bash
 kubectl -n team1 describe replicasets podinfo-5d7d9fc9d5